 Artificial intelligence (AI) is another exciting specialisation within software engineering.
 With advancements in machine learning and deep learning algorithms, AI has become an integral part of various industries, including healthcare, finance, and transportation.
 As an AI specialist, you can contribute to the development of intelligent systems that can analyse vast amounts of data and make informed decisions.

 Data science is a field that focuses on extracting insights and knowledge from large datasets.
 With the increasing availability of data in today's digital world, data scientists play a crucial role in helping businesses make data-driven decisions.
-By mastering skills in data analysis, statistical modeling, and machine learning, you can become a valuable asset in any industry.
+By mastering skills in data analysis, statistical modelling, and machine learning, you can become a valuable asset in any industry.

 Cybersecurity is a specialisation that is gaining significant importance in today's digital landscape.
 With the rise in cyber threats and data breaches, organisations are actively seeking professionals who can protect their systems and data.
 As a cybersecurity expert, you will be responsible for identifying vulnerabilities, implementing security measures, and ensuring the integrity and confidentiality of sensitive information.